 The following list of questions and answers will help you provide information in your neighborhood.

-1. Property issues - tall grass, abandoned properties, property line set backs, zoning
+1. Property issues - tall grass, abandoned property or vehicles, trash or debris

 2. Gazebo Concerts

 a.
 If there is an immediate threat of bodily harm or loss of life, call 911